Introduction

 To sum up, the Arduino code that has been supplied serves as a receiver part of a wireless system for monitoring humidity and temperature.
 Through the use of Bluetooth connectivity and an LCD, the code is able to effectively accept data sent from a distant device.
 The LCD interface is easy to use and makes it possible to clearly see the temperature and humidity measurements in real time.
 For situations like smart home systems or industrial settings—where wireless environmental monitoring is useful—this research provides a workable and affordable alternative.
 This receiver code’s efficacy and simplicity make it a good starting point for developing and tailoring wireless sensor networks for a range of applications.

-One response to “Wireless Temperature And Humidity Monitoring System Using DHT-22 Sensor”
+2 responses to “Wireless Temperature And Humidity Monitoring System Using DHT-22 Sensor”

 Leave a Reply